rnb3ds/docs-site/docs/en/json/api-reference/config.md

 ```

 ::: info Internal Constants
-Path validation length limits (`maxPathLength`), cache key length limits (`maxCacheKeyLength`), and other constants have been converted to internal implementations and are no longer exported as public APIs.
+Path validation length limits (`maxPathLength`) and other constants have been converted to internal implementations and are no longer exported as public APIs.
 Related default values are reflected in the `Config` struct field defaults.
 :::

 ---